Threshold Navigation

 A map you return to

-This page exists to keep your sense of capacity honest — and the Field livable.
+This page exists to keep your sense of capacity honest — and the Field inhabitable.

 Return when something shifts.